 You can arrive here via a well-developed network of roadways, railways, and airways.
 From Delhi, Mumbai, Kolkata and Bengaluru one has to cover a distance of approximately, 1,100, 1,800, 500, and 2,100 km respectively.
 Listed below are some best routes and modes that you may consider to reach Nalanda.

-By Road.
 If you wish to travel by roadways then you may either book an inter-state tourist bus to reach Nalanda in Bihar or take your own vehicle for a really long drive to the city.
 Nalanda district is well connected by roads hence after reaching Nalanda one may reach any desired destination by personal vehicle or via public transport.
 Following is the distance estimate in kilometers and the best route to take if arriving from nearby cities.

-By Rail.
 Nalanda railway station is where you have to deboard the train to explore the popular tourist destinations that this district has to offer.
 Nalanda railway station is well-connected to all the Tier 1 and Tier 2 cities of India such as Delhi, Lucknow, Pune, Hyderabad, and more.
 The following are the direct trains to Nalanda that you may consider to travel to the district.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here